LongDinhh/Harmony-Music/README.md

 ## Detailed Description

-Harmony Music is a free, open-source music streaming application that provides seamless access to YouTube and YouTube Music content without advertisements or login requirements.
+Harmony Music is a free, open-source, mobile-only (Android & iOS) music streaming application that provides seamless access to YouTube and YouTube Music content without advertisements or login requirements.
 Built with Flutter, it offers a beautiful, native experience across Android and iOS platforms.